grafana/agent/docs/developer/releasing.md

 * [grafana/homebrew-grafana](https://github.com/grafana/homebrew-grafana) is a "tap" -
 a Third-Party Repository from Grafana.

-When a release tag is published to the Agent repository, GitHub actions are triggered automatically to update both of the above repositories.
+When a new [release](https://github.com/grafana/agent/releases) is published, GitHub actions are automatically triggered to update both of the above repositories.
 PRs are created automatically:
 * If there are no issues, they will be merged automatically.
 * The merges are done from these two grafanabot forks:
     * [grafanabot/homebrew-core](https://github.com/grafanabot/homebrew-core)